Execution

 nodeName | string | Name of the node that completed |

-output | string | undefined | Output name returned by the operation |
+output | string | null | Output name returned by the operation; null when no route was emitted |

-skipped | boolean | true for an empty fan-out that bypassed execution |
+skipped | boolean | true for an empty scatter source that bypassed execution |

 state | TState | Reference to the shared state object (mutated in place) |